SnootyMonkey/clj-json-ld/README.md

 ### Capabilities of clj-json-ld

-A JSON-LD processor, like clj-json-ld, helps you transform your JSON-LD documents in between these different valid JSON-LD formats, some more explicit for semantic reasoning by algorithms, and others more readable and compact for humans and for transmission.
+A JSON-LD processor, like clj-json-ld, helps you transform your JSON-LD documents in between different valid JSON-LD formats, some more explicit for semantic reasoning by algorithms, and others more readable and compact for humans and for transmission.

 clj-json-ld can perform the [expansion](http://www.w3.org/TR/json-ld/#expanded-document-form), [compaction](http://www.w3.org/TR/json-ld/#compacted-document-form), and [flattening](http://www.w3.org/TR/json-ld/#flattened-document-form) operations defined in the [expansion](http://www.w3.org/TR/json-ld-api/#expansion-algorithm), [compaction](http://www.w3.org/TR/json-ld-api/#compaction-algorithm) and [flattening](http://www.w3.org/TR/json-ld-api/#flattening-algorithm) sections of the [processing specification](http://www.w3.org/TR/json-ld-api/).